On distances and metrics in discrete ordered sets

 Degree of kinship between individuals has been considered relevant in ancient and contemporary societies alike, in the normative context of laws of inheritance, marriage prohibitions, rules against nepotism, and independence of judges or jurors, to name a few examples.
-In Roman law, according to a method now referred to as the "civil law method", the degree of kinship between two individuals, say Ego and Alter,was computed by determining their nearest common ancestor $X$ (which can be Ego or Alter if these two are in direct line related), then adding the number $h(E,X)$ of generations from $X$ to Ego to the number $h(A,X)$ of generations from $X$ to Alter.
-According to another ancient method, apparently rooted in Germanic law, adopted in Europe in the Middle Ages and called the "canon law method", the degree of kinship is defined as the greater of the numbers $h(E,X)$ and $h(A,X)$.
-In the family tree model of descendance, which to some extent is realistic in the context of Roman law where at birth each citizen was under the parental authority of only one parent (typically the "pater familias"), the civil law degree of distance ("gradus") is clearly a distance in the mathematical sense of a two-variable symmetric positive definite function satisfying the triangle inequality $d(E,A)\leq d(E,T)+d(T,A),$ for all individuals Ego, Alter and Tertius.
-While challenges of accounting for economic entitlements have usually been faced with an ambition of rationality in ancient and modern societies alike, abstract properties of a kinship measurement method like the triangle inequality have remained outside the realm of practical interest.
-Yet if one were to search for a simple rule expressing the requirement, - which any reasonable kinship measurement method should satisfy -, that Ego and Alter should be considered relatives not more remote then some simple combination of the degrees by which each is related to some Tertius, then the triangle inequality would be one reasonable candidate for such a rule.
+In Roman law, according to a method now referred to as the "civil-law method", the degree of kinship between two individuals, say Ego and Alter, is computed by determining their nearest common ancestor X (which can be Ego or Alter if these two are in direct line related), and then adding the number $h(E,X)$ of generations from $X$ to Ego and the number $h(A,X)$ of generations from $X$ to Alter.
+According to another ancient method, adopted in Europe in the Middle Ages and called the "canon-law method" (see Bouchard for a historical account $\left[ B\right] $ and Garner' legal dictionary $\left[ G\right] $), the degree of kinship is defined as the greater of the numbers $h(E,X)$ and $h(A,X)$.